akleroy/galbase/README.txt

 far, not something we would need and droppping these makes the queries run faster.
 We can change this if it becomes relevant.

+TBD: We need to be able to supplement this with a list of targets.
+This is doable "by hand" right now - we can do better.
+At least a script that generates a crude SQL query of objname("BLAH") or objname("BLAH2")

+- THIS NEXT STEP IS CHANGING.
+STAY TUNED - NOW PART OF NED QUERY

+(5) Will be NED QUERY.

-(5) Get the Milky Way foreground extinction.
+(5) WAS: get the Milky Way foreground extinction.
 LEDA ships with SFD98 estimates, but it may still be useful to query IPAC (this also gives you the newer Schlafly and Finkbeiner 2011 maps).
 To do this run "generate_ebv_scratch" and then take the results to: